George Whitefield

 Whitefield was ordained after receiving his Bachelor of Arts degree.
 He immediately began preaching, but he did not settle as the minister of any Church of England parish; rather, he became an itinerant preacher and evangelist.
 In 1740, Whitefield traveled to British North America where he preached a series of Christian revivals that became part of the Great Awakening.
 His methods were controversial, and he engaged in numerous debates and disputes with other clergymen.

 Whitefield received widespread recognition during his ministry; he preached at least 18,000 times to perhaps ten million listeners in the British Empire.
 Whitefield could enthrall large audiences through a potent combination of drama, religious eloquence, and patriotism.
-He used the technique of evoking strong emotion, then using the vulnerability of his enthralled audience to preach.
 Provided by Wikipedia

 by Whitefield, George